brandonrninefive/XSeek-Front-End/README.md

 ----------------------
 - [ ] Add a textbox to view a variable amount of child nodes under a parent node.
 - [ ] Add scrollbars under sets of child nodes to quickly navigate through them.
-- [ ] Fully clean up any deprecated HTML (this will take a while because there is a lot of code to cover).
+- [ ] Fully clean up any deprecated HTML (this will take a while because there is a lot of old code to cover).